 Born in Pottsville, Pennsylvania, on January 14, 1950, Mr. Leeland was admitted to the State Bar of Texas in 1977.
 He graduated from South Texas College of Law Houston in 1977, with honors, and was a member of the South Texas Law Journal and the Order of Lytae.

-Mr. Leeland also served for many years as an Assistant Scout Master for Boy Scout Troop 1836, and he is currently serving the Troop as a merit badge counselor and Troop Committee Member.
+Mr. Leeland also served for many years as an Assistant Scout Master for Boy Scout Troop 1836, Troop Committee Member, and merit badge counselor.

 PROFESSIONAL ASSOCIATIONS AND MEMBERSHIPS:

 - State Bar Association, Member